 Fire Extinguishers

 Whether for your home or your workplace, you take precautions to prevent fires.
-Yet, from cooking or another source, fires can and do occur.
+Yet, from cooking, electrical shorts, candles or other sources, fires can and do occur.
 Without adequate suppression, a spark quickly becomes flames that spread, generating smoke, damaging property and jeopardizing lives.
 To respond, equip your space or facility with a fire extinguisher designed to address relative hazards.

 How Fire Extinguishers Work